VirtCode/hypr-dynamic-cursors/README.md

 ```

 ## performance
 Depending on your hyprland configuration, this plugin can have a different performance impact.
-It mainly depends on whether you are using software or hardware cursors:
+Different behaviours have a different impact, but it mainly depends on whether you are using software or hardware cursors:

 **Software Cursors**: No (additional) performance impact. <br>
 Rotating the cursor can be done in the same draw call that is used to draw the cursor anyways, so there is no additional performance impact.
 Note however that software cursors in of themselves are not really efficient.